-I use the Cuevas MEDEK Exercises (C.M.E) approach.
+I use the Dynamic Movement Intervention (DMI) approach.
 It is a very powerful treatment modality that works to provoke neuromuscular changes by the use of less/distal support, exposure to gravity, and working on absent motor functions.
 I believe that the use of this powerful method has yielded the results mentioned in this article.
 After all, a plan is only as effective as how you can execute it.

-If you want to try the CME approach, check for a practitioner in your area here:
+If you want to try the DMI approach, check for a practitioner in your area here:

 If there are no practitioners in your area, consider a teletherapy session with myself or someone else.
 Starting with concrete exercises and a game plan will get you and your baby closer to those awesome goals!!